tdowrick/ScouseTom/Results_System_Characterisation_For_resistor__.md

 EIT reconstructions with this dataset show the onset at 7ms approximately 1 mm below the surface within the primary somatosensory cortex (S1), before expanding to a larger volume until reaching a maximum between 11-12 ms, figure \ref{EPRecon}, then spreading to adjacent areas and finally disappearing at approximately 18 ms. Images obtained previously with a 32 channel system by \citet{Aristovich_2016} with mechanical stimulation of the rat whisker which were found to be in good agreement with established literature, and cross validated with other imaging techniques both in initial onset \cite{armstrong1991thalamo}, and spread of activity \cite{petersen2007functional}.
 Whilst cross validation was not performed in this study, the literature is equally well established regarding forepaw stimulation, to which these images are in good agreement \cite{peeters2001comparing} \cite{masamoto2007relationship} \cite{lowe2007small}.

 ### Multifrequency
-**DATA FROM STROKE**

-TD data - the overall noise across all patients, channels and frames was **BLAH** equivalent to an SNR of, with noise per subject ranging from **BLAH** to **BLAH**.
-The drift across the half hour recording was on average, ranging from blah to blah.

 MF data - the noise across freq was ... with a change across the recorded spectrum of ...